 Complaints and appeals

-Review of market requirements.
+Review of market requirements

 Continuous improvement should be recorded and reported via the annual management plan, using SMART indicators (Specific, Measurable, Assignable, Realistic and Time-related).
-A set of data needs to be collected related to the score and threshold compliance against the SRP Standard; these data should be stored in the IMS office and be available for inspection.
+A set of data needs to be collected to determine score and threshold compliance against the SRP Standard; these data should be stored in the IMS office and be available for inspection.

-The IMS should develop an internal local-language quality manual covering key criteria of the SRP Standard where involvement of producers is needed in order to ensure group compliance with the SRP Standard.
-This can be presented in a compact form using easily-understood language to ensure a clear understanding among producers.
+The IMS should develop an internal quality manual (in local language) covering key criteria of the SRP Standard where involvement of producers is needed to ensure group compliance with the SRP Standard.
+This can be presented in a compact form using clear language to ensure a common understanding among producers.
 If the producer group wishes to measure group performance using the SRP Performance Indicators, these can also be incorporated within the internal quality manual and internal inspection form.